 Independent Contractor Payroll refers to the tasks an organization must execute to ensure Independent Contractors are paid correctly and on time in accordance with their contract or Statement of Work (SOW).
 Independent Contractors are not employees; therefore, employers are not responsible for the withholding, collecting or paying of the Independent Contractor’s taxes nor any other payments required for full-time employees.

-Engaging Independent Contractors is practiced as a strategic outsourcing tactic around the world, so much so that 40 per cent of the U.S. workforce alone is currently made up of contingent workers, with the number expected to rise to 50 per cent by 2050.
+Engaging Independent Contractors is practiced as a strategic outsourcing tactic around the world, so much so that 40 per cent of the U.S. workforce alone is currently made up of contingent workers.

 Yet, contractor payroll is a complex, time consuming process, and staying on top of the frequent changes to legislation can be problematic.
 Any oversights will result in non-compliance, which could lead to serious fines and negative employer branding.